mvcuccaro/angularjs-easy-ui-access-directive/README.md

 ```
 In that scenario only users who are members of the admin or super groups will have access to that button - for everyone else it will be disabled.

+The directive supports disabling buttons, disabling and setting read only to inputs, selects and textareas.
+It also provides disabling a div and any clickable components inside it.

 ---

 From the provided example file: